Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 • Sample truffles at the market

-• Browse artisan shops for jewelry, ceramics, or local art
+• Browse artisan shops for jewellery, ceramics, or local art

 • Sunset drinks at La Puntulina or Valentino’s